This little-known financial benefit can make a big difference for veterans or their surviving spouses.

 In general, the VA will require information on three distinct sets of criteria to determine whether a veteran or a veteran’s surviving spouse qualifies for the Aid and Attendance benefit: Veteran Status, Health Status, and Financial Status.

 To qualify for the Aid and Attendance benefit, the veteran must produce discharge papers showing that he or she served on active duty during a period of war, that the service lasted at least 90 days, and that the discharge was anything other than dishonorable.
 For those who no longer have their discharge papers, we can usually assist in obtaining the proper information from the National Archives.
-For widows seeking the benefit, proof of marriage to the veteran and proof of the veteran’s death are also required.
+For surviving spouses seeking the benefit, proof of marriage to the veteran and proof of the veteran’s death are also required.